 When large-scale quantum computing becomes available, possibly in about 10 years from now, it will have a major impact on cryptography.
 In particular, the asymmetric algorithms predominantly used today will be effectively broken.
 Fortunately, the impact on symmetric algorithms appears to be less severe – Grover’s algorithm has the effect of halving the key length, thus AES-128 has an effective strength equivalent to a 64-bit key, and AES-256 is reduced to the strength of a 128-bit key.
 This means that AES-256 can still be confidently used in the face of quantum computing (as far as we know today).

-As we have seen, no algorithms are perfect – cryptographic attacks only get stronger as new tools and techniques are developed.
-Algorithms that were once considered strong are today easy to break on a home PC.
-Even today’s best algorithms will be weakened by quantum computing.
-New algorithms will continue to be developed to improve security and to target new applications with specific needs, such as IoT.
+As we've seen, no algorithm is perfect, and cryptographic attacks become more powerful as new tools and techniques are developed.
+Algorithms that were once thought to be strong are now easily broken on a home PC.
+Quantum computing will weaken even today's best algorithms.
+New algorithms will be developed in the future to improve security and to target new applications with specific requirements, such as IoT.

-The problem is interoperability.
-When whole ecosystems have been built up around a particular algorithm, just as the financial industry has been built up around DES and Triple-DES, it requires the cooperation of nations, industries, standards bodies and vendors over many years to effect change.
-Hardware, software, protocols all have to be updated.
-There are huge financial implications, particularly where existing infrastructure has to be replaced.
+The issue is one of interoperability.
+When entire ecosystems have been built up around a specific algorithm, as the financial industry has been built up around DES and Triple-DES, it takes many years of cooperation from nations, industries, standards bodies, and vendors to effect change.
+Hardware, software, and protocols must all be updated.
+There are significant financial implications, especially where existing infrastructure must be replaced.

-Quantum computing threatens to create a major upheaval in the next 5-10 years, and companies not wishing to be stuck on the back foot have to start planning now.
-All new applications should be designed with “crypto-agility” in mind – i.e. the ability to switch algorithms via simple, painless software upgrades.
-Ideally, this process should be controlled and managed centrally to save having to reach out to each and every application individually to upgrade it.
+Quantum computing threatens to cause major upheaval in the next 5-10 years, and companies that do not want to be left behind must begin planning now.
+All new applications should be built with "crypto-agility" in mind, which means the ability to switch algorithms with simple, painless software upgrades.
+To avoid having to contact each application individually to upgrade it, this process should ideally be controlled and managed centrally.

 In the final article in this series we will look at the use of encryption modes with symmetric block ciphers, including the need for padding and initialization vectors.